alyalsayed/0x09-web_infrastructure_design/0-simple_web_stack.md

 ## Description

 This is a simple web infrastructure that hosts a website that is reachable via `www.foobar.com`.
-There are no firewalls or SSL certificates for protecting the server's network.
-Each component (database, application server) has to share the resources (CPU, RAM, and SSD) provided by the server.
+There are no firewalls or SSL certificates for protecting the server's network security.
+Each component that is(database, application server) has to share the resources that is (CPU, RAM, and SSD) provided by the server.

 ## Specifics About This Infrastructure

-+ What a server is.<br/>A server is a computer hardware or software that provides services to other computers, which are usually referred to as *clients*.
++ What is a server ?<br/>This is a computer hardware or software that provides functionalities for other programs or devices, called *clients*.

-+ The role of the domain name.<br/>To provide a human-friendly alias for an IP Address.
++ What is the role of the domain name ?<br/>To provide a human-friendly alias for an IP Address.
 For example, the domain name `www.wikipedia.org` is easier to recognize and remember than `91.198.174.192`.
 The IP address and domain name alias is mapped in the Domain Name System (DNS)

-+ The type of DNS record `www` is in `www.foobar.com`.<br/>`www.foobar.com` uses an **A record**.
++ The type of DNS record `www`  in `www.foobar.com`.<br/>`www.foobar.com` uses an **A record**.
 This can be checked by running `dig www.foobar.com`.<br/>**Note:** the results might be different but for the infrastructure in this design, an **A** record is used.<br/>
 <i>Address Mapping record (A Record)—also known as a DNS host record, stores a hostname and its corresponding IPv4 address.</i>

-+ The role of the web server.<br/>The web server is a software/hardware that accepts requests via HTTP or secure HTTP (HTTPS) and responds with the content of the requested resource or an error messsage.
++ The role of the web server.<br/>The web server is a software/hardware that accepts requests via HTTP or secure variant (HTTPS) and responds with the content of the requested resource or an error messsage.

 + The role of the application server.<br/>To install, operate and host applications and associated services for end users, IT services and organizations and facilitates the hosting and delivery of high-end consumer or business applications